kletobias/kletobias.github.io/_projects/04_questionnaire.md

 <br>

-- the `backward` method refers to *backpropagation*, which is the name to the process of calculating the derivative of each layer.
+- the `backward` method refers to *back propagation*, which is the name to the process of calculating the derivative of each layer.

 ```python
 yt=f(xt)